anis-ansari27/Language-and-Sign-Language-Translator/README.md

-# Interpret-Language-Translator-
+# Interpret-Language(Sign+Text)-Translator-
-Interpret is a language translator prepared using Python.
-It’s motto is to make communication easier and provide a better learning of different languages.
-It provides an easy to use interface and enables easier conversation through text and speech.
+Interpret is a web app made using django .
+It enables users to translate between different lnguages in text or audio form.
+It also enables users to convert english language sentences or words to sign language in the form of GIFs or images.